PhilipGriffith/AHPy/README.md

 - The default random index is 'dd'

 `iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's target weights
-- If target weights have not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is assigned as the target weight
+- If target weights have not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is used as the target weights
 - The default number of iterations is 100

 `tolerance`: *float*, the stopping criterion for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons